invenia/blog/_posts/2018-12-18-memristors.md

 $$ \frac{\dif}{\dif t} w(t)=\alpha w- \Ron \frac{I}{\beta}, $$

 and $$I$$ is the current in the device.
-Even though this simple model has been revised several times, it still serves as a prototypical model of a memory-resistor, or \textit{memristor}.
+This is a simple prototypical model of a memory-resistor, or \textit{memristor}.

 In the general case of a network of memristors, the differential equation becomes [2,3,4,5]:

 $$ \frac{\dif}{\dif t}\vec{w}(t)=\alpha\vec{w}(t)-\frac{1}{\beta} \left(I+\frac{\Roff-\Ron}{\Ron} \Omega W(t)\right)^{-1} \Omega \vec S(t), $$

-where $$\Omega$$ is a matrix representing the circuit topology, $$\vec S(t)$$ are the applied voltages and $$W$$ a diagonal matrix of the values of $$w$$ for each memristor in the network.
+where $$\Omega$$ is a matrix representing the circuit topology, $$\vec S(t)$$ are the applied voltages, and $$W$$ a diagonal matrix of the values of $$w$$ for each memristor in the network.

-It is interesting to note that the equation above, similarly to the case of a circuit of simple resistors, is related to an optimization problem: quadratically unconstrained binary optimization (QUBO).
-The solution(s) of a QUBO problem are the set of binary parameters, $$w_i$$, that minimize a function of the form:
+It is interesting to note that the equation above is related to a class of optimization problems, similarly to the case of a circuit of simple resistors.
+In the memristor case, this class is called quadratically unconstrained binary optimization (QUBO).
+The solution of a QUBO problem is the set of binary parameters, $$w_i$$, that minimize a function of the form:

 $$F(\vec w)= -\frac p 2 \sum_{ij} w_i J_{ij} w_j + \sum_j h_j w_j. $$

-This is because the dynamics of memristors which are described by the equation above are such that a QUBO functional is minimized (in the language of dynamical systems, there exists a Lyapunov functional).
-For the case of realistic circuits, $$\Omega$$ has to be a very specific matrix which we will discuss later, but from the point of view of optimization theory, the system of differential equations can be simulated for arbitrary $$\Omega$$ in principle.
+This is because the dynamics of memristors, which are described by the equation above, are such that a QUBO functional is minimized.
+For the case of realistic circuits, $$\Omega$$ satisfies certain properties which we will discuss below, but from the point of view of optimization theory, the system of differential equations can in principle be simulated for arbitrary $$\Omega$$.
 Therefore, the memristive differential equation can serve as a \textit{heuristic} solution method for an NP-Complete problem such as QUBO [4].
-These problems are NP-Complete because there is no known algorithm that is better than exhaustive search: because of the binary nature of the variables, in the worst case we have to explore all $$2^N$$ possible values of the variables $$w$$’s to determine the extreme of the problem.
+These problems are NP-Complete because there is no known algorithm that is better than exhaustive search: because of the binary nature of the variables, in the worst case we have to explore all $$2^N$$ possible values of the variables $$w$$ to find the extrema of the problem.
 In a sense, the memristive differential equation is a relaxation of the QUBO problem to continuous variables.

-Next let's look at an application to a standard problem: given the expected returns and covariance matrix between prices of some financial assets, which assets should an investor allocate capital to?
-This setup, with binary decision variables, is different than the typical question of portfolio allocation, where the decision variables are real valued (fractions of wealth to allocate to assets).
+Let's look at an application to a standard problem: given the expected returns and covariance matrix between prices of some financial assets, which assets should an investor allocate capital to?
+This setup, with binary decision variables, is different than the typical question of portfolio allocation, in which the decision variables are real valued (fractions of wealth to allocate to assets).
-Indeed, this is a combinatorial decision on whether to invest or not in which asset, but not on the amount.
-This can be used as a screening procedure (clustering) before the real portfolio optimization is performed, as a dimensionality reduction technique.
+This is a combinatorial decision whether or not to invest in a given asset, but not the amount.
+This can be used as a screening procedure before the real portfolio optimization is performed, i.e., as a dimensionality reduction technique.
 More formally, the objective is to maximize:

 $$M(W)=\sum_i \left(r_i-\frac{p}{2}\Sigma_{ii} \right)W_i-\frac{p}{2} \sum_{i\neq j} W_i \Sigma_{ij} W_j,$$